The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 DAY 1 – ESSENTIAL BANGKOK SIGHTSEEING

-DAY 2 – EXCITING BANGKOK CULTURE
+DAY 2 – EXPERIENCE BANGKOK CULTURE

-On Day 2 of your two-week Thailand itinerary, get a full dose of Thai culture.
+On Day 2 of your two-week Thailand Itinerary, get a full dose of Thai culture.
 Start your day at a local Thai market (the Chatuchak Market if it’s a Saturday or Sunday); peruse the vendor stalls selling exotic produce and unfamiliar products – and get your first taste of Bangkok street food.

 In the afternoon, take a longtail ferry boat ride – either on the Chao Phraya River or on one of the narrow canals that meander through the Bangkok city center.
 Beat the afternoon heat in one of Bangkok’s museums (like the Jim Thompson House) or cool off in one of the Bangkok malls (which are fabulous for people watching as much as shopping!).

 For an entertaining evening, follow Sukhumvit Road to the east side of the city.
-Immerse yourself in the (in)famous Bangkok nightlife at the sex clubs at Nana Plaza or the go-go bars on Soi Cowboy.
-Not into the Red Light Bangkok?
-It’s okay, we’re not either; instead, check out the craft beer bars in Mid-Sukhumvit or travel a bit further to Bangkok On Nut and the Weekend Train Night Market.
+Immerse yourself in the (in)famous Bangkok nightlife at the clubs at Nana Plaza or the bars on Soi Cowboy.

-DAY 3 – LOCAL BANGKOK
+DAY 3 – LOCAL BANGKOK FOLLOWED BY ROOFTOP DRINKS

-DAY 4 – UNIQUE BANGKOK
+DAY 4 – UNIQUE BANGKOK SIGHTS

 Start Day 4 of your Thailand 14 Day Itinerary in an often-over-looked oasis, Bang Kachao.
-The rural enclave sits inconspicuously in the Bangkok city center.
-Crisscrossed with biking paths, exploring the Green Lung of Bangkok offers a vastly different perspective to the metropolis.
-Cool off in the afternoon with a swim in your Bangkok hotel pool.
+The rural enclave sits inconspicuously near the Bangkok city center.
+Crisscrossed with biking paths, exploring the ‘Green Lung of Bangkok’ offers a vastly different perspective to the area.
+Cool off in the afternoon with a swim in your Bangkok hotel pool (or find one that allows guests).

 A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com